Nizaro/Open_Motion/README.md

 Preliminary
 ------

-In order to use the framework, few intallation is required.
-The framework had been developped under Linux environment.
+In order to use the framework, few installation is required.
+The framework had been developed under Linux environment.
 Thus, the following description concern only Linux user.
 Windows and Mac OS adaptation will come in future version.
 Here the required package:

 - csvkit 1.0.2(or newer) http://csvkit.readthedocs.io/en/1.0.2/index.html